rapidsai/cugraph/docs/cugraph/source/installation/source_build.md

    make test
    ```

-Note: This conda installation only applies to Linux and Python versions 3.8/3.11.
+Note: This conda installation only applies to Linux and Python versions 3.10 and 3.11.

 ### (OPTIONAL) Set environment variable on activation